The “MSVCR80.dll not found”error usually pops-up as the following message on the Outlook user’s screen.

 Step 3: From the COM Add-Ins dialog box, select the faulty add-in and click on the Remove button.
 Keep in mind to remove only one add-in at a time.

 Uninstall the faulty add-ins and restart your Outlook application.
 If the error still remains, then probably your Outlook PST has gone corrupt.
 Corruption in Outlook’s PST is a common situation for most of the Outlook users, and fortunately, you can handle it quite easily.

 There are a few manual as well as automated methods available to sort out corruption issues from Outlook PST.
 However, manual methods are quite time-consuming and require some level of technical efficiency to execute the steps.
 That’s why the use of an automated third-party tool is always recommended over manual methods to repair PST file.
 In this regard, we have highlighted an efficient third-party tool that repairs corrupt PST files with just a few steps.
 Moreover, it doesn’t require any sort of technical skills; even a novice can operate the tool without any technical assistance.

-Kernel for Outlook PST Recovery tool is developed to repair corrupt Outlook PST files and it even allows to save the recovered file in different destinations such as PST, MBOX, Office 365 and Exchange server.
+Outlook PST Recovery tool is developed to repair corrupt Outlook PST files and it even allows to save the recovered file in different destinations such as PST, MBOX, Office 365 and Exchange server.
 You can also repair multiple PST files in a single repair cycle.
 The most exceptional part, however, is that you can recover deleted items and contacts from your PST.
 The trial version is absolutely free, and you can upgrade to the licensed version anytime by purchasing it online.

 This article is intended to provide solutions for “MSVCR80.dll not found” error in Outlook.
 With the manual methods stated in the above sections, you can actually resolve the issue in the most efficient way possible.
-But, sometimes issues like corruption also makes it difficult to access your Outlook data; for such situations, Kernel for Outlook PST Recovery is the best solution.
+But, sometimes issues like corruption also makes it difficult to access your Outlook data; for such situations, Outlook PST Recovery is the best solution.